Chykary/FizzyFacepunch/README.md

 5. Then they will be connected to you.

 ## Testing your game locally
 You cant connect to yourself locally while using **FizzyFacepunch** since it's using steams P2P.
-If you want to test your game locally you'll have to use **"Telepathy Transport"** instead of **"Fizzy Steamy Mirror"**.
+If you want to test your game locally you'll have to use **"Telepathy Transport"** instead of **FizzyFacepunch**.